The nine rings of the galaxy LEDA 1313424: Interpretation in terms of caustic rings of dark matter

 Finally, caustic rings of dark matter move slowly.
-The outward speed of the $n$th ring is
+The outward speed of the $n$\textsuperscript{th} ring is

 where $t_0$ is the present age of the Universe.
-Caustic rings are plausible sites of new star formation because they gravitationally attract surrounding baryonic matter \cite{Nat2,Chak2}.
-Bursts of new star formation last 200 to 400 Myr \cite{McQuinn}.
+Caustic rings are plausible sites of new star formation because they gravitationally attract surrounding baryonic matter \citep{Nat2,Chak2}.
+Bursts of new star formation last 200 to 400 Myr \citep{McQuinn}.
 One expects a minimum spread of the star forming regions in the radial direction by the amount $\Delta r_n =\dot{r}_n \Delta t$ where $\Delta t$ is the duration of star formation bursts.
-Prominent new star formation occurs at the locations of the $n$ = 2 and 3 rings in LEDA, which move with speeds of 3.7 and 2.6 km/s respectively.
-The minimum spread of the star forming regions caused by the $n$ = 2 and 3 rings is of order 1 kpc.
+Prominent new star formation occurs at the locations of the $n = 2$ and 3 rings in LEDA, which move with speeds of 3.7 and 2.6 km/s respectively.
+The minimum spread of the star forming regions caused by the $n$ = 2 and 3 rings is of order 1~kpc.
 This is consistent with the observations in LEDA.
 It would be inconsistent with the observations in LEDA if the rings were to move, say, ten times faster.
+It has been possible to measure the radial speeds of rings in some galaxies \citep{CRGRadialSpeed1,CRGRadialSpeed2}.
+A measurement of the radial velocities of the rings in LEDA would provide a powerful test of the CRG and caustic ring interpretations, assuming that the actual ring speeds are measured as distinct from the speed of the stars or gas in the rings.